brevven/bz/README.md

 # A Quick Introduction to BZ Mods

-## NOTE _BZ Bees modpacks are not yet released_

-BZ mods will always support picking and choosing your own loadout.
+[BZ mods](https://forums.factorio.com/viewtopic.php?f=190&t=98515) will always support picking and choosing your own loadout.
 But if you like here's a guide to get you started.

 ![BZ mod choice flow diagram](https://lucid.app/publicSegments/view/b77ce2f0-1601-4003-ba3a-e12e999b6453/image.png)